rtm-dc/LAB-SOP-experiments/docs/97-Git.md

 don't have to enter your password every time you make a commit or fetch remote code.

-* Set up a PAT or SSH key
+* Set up a PAT or SSH key.
+GitHub provides [advice](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) about managing your secure keys, using "fine-grained" (repo-specific) keys, etc.

+* Add a copy of your key to your Lab LastPass account.

 Then, practice making a repo in the chapter "Connect to GitHub".